SSoelvsten/bdd-benchmark/grendel/README.md

 # Grendel
-This folder contains the generation of shell scripts, with which one can run the benchmarks on the GRENDEL-S cluster running the SLURM queueing system at [CSCAA, Aarhus University](http://www.cscaa.dk/).
+This folder contains the generation of shell scripts, with which one can run the benchmarks on the GRENDEL cluster running the SLURM queueing system at [CSCAA, Aarhus University](http://www.cscaa.dk/).
 Since _Adiar_ makes use of disk, then one needs to use the newly acquired _q48_ nodes with 3.0 GHz CPUs, 384 GB of memory, and 3.5 TB of SSD disk available for temporary files in a _scratch/_